 Real-time patient record review is becoming increasingly common because it aligns physician, coder, and CDI workflows and can help achieve revenue cycle efficiency.
-With retrospective reviews following patient discharge, most healthcare providers miss out on the opportunity for faster reimbursements, timelier reporting, and CDI program innovations.
+With retrospective reviews following patient discharge, most healthcare providers miss out on the opportunity for more accurate reimbursements, timelier reporting, and CDI program innovations.

 Concurrent coding is a process whereby medical codes are assigned to patient medical charts throughout their stay at the hospital, rather than after they are discharged from the hospital.
 The process is an effective one that speeds up the billing cycle and prevents coding backlog.
 When physicians, CDIs, and coders work in unison, providers can achieve revenue cycle efficiency.
 However, the practice is not as common as you would assume.
 In fact, a recent survey by the Association of Clinical Documentation Improvement Specialists (ACDIS) showed that ~53% of hospitals still don’t have a concurrent coding program.
 Instead, the majority of hospitals rely on retrospective coding, which occurs after care has been delivered and claims have been submitted.